mehrdadep/golang-aws-challenge/README.md

 }
 ```

 3. `GET` on `/api/devices/{id}` will return the device information in `JSON` format.
 The `{id}` path variable should be replaced with a valid id.
-This call will return the device name and other details if exists and not found error, otherwise.
+If the device exsits, the call will return the device name and other details, otherwise the result will be a `404 Error`

 4. `GET` on `/api/devicemodels/{id}` will return the model information in `JSON` format.
 The `{id}` path variable should be replaced with a valid id.
-This call will return the model name and id if exists and not found error, otherwise.
+If the model exsits, the call will return the model name and id, otherwise the result will be a `404 Error`
 ## Test

 ## Maintainer